Hurricane-strength winds pummel Europe, four killed

 The fourth victim was in the eastern Dutch town of Ede, where a man was killed when the roof of a warehouse fell on him.

-About 140 flights were cancelled at Frankfurt airport, where one runway was shut.
-Around 90 flights were cancelled at Amsterdam's Schiphol airport.
+About 140 flights were canceled at Frankfurt airport, where one runway was shut.
+Around 90 flights were canceled at Amsterdam's Schiphol airport.

 At Rotterdam, Europe's largest port, two container terminals were closed, with ships forced to queue out at sea.
 A spokesman said this was a routine precaution when winds rise above gale force seven.
 Bulk liquid terminals continued to operate.